It can be hard to make friends but throw in anxiety and it is like trying to put a cork back into a wine bottle; it is a bad fit.

 I’ve had social anxiety for five years now and in that time, I have spent most of it avoiding the people around me.

 Last year I moved to a new area and I have been trying to make new friends because as reluctant as I am, I know I should socialise.
 Being thirty, approaching someone at a gathering is like handing them a business card.
 It’s time-consuming, you get odd looks and you feel awkwardly uncomfortable.
 I have found it near impossible to build a group of new friends.

 Is it me?
 Am I a bad friend?
 Am I doing this all wrong?
 All these questions roam my mind until any effort is futile.

 The thing is, my anxiety makes me a difficult person to get along with.
-When I am having a good day, I will message everyone in my phone arranging meet-ups but when things inevitably turn sour, there I am counseling everything last minute for no reason aside from my unpredictable mood.
+When I am having a good day, I will message everyone on my phone arranging meet-ups but when things inevitably turn sour, there I am cancelling everything last minute for no reason aside from my unpredictable mood.

 The minutest of things can create the never-ending list of possible disasters should I socialise.
 Perhaps I won’t like my drink, perhaps I will spill it, it might be expensive, they might want to share a platter and split the bill, I might get lost or take too long in the bathroom, but the worst is my perpetuating fear that I will have a panic attack in public.
 It can be pretty much anything my brain can think of and circulate in my head like a sprawling migraine until I relent and cancel.

 Of course, we shouldn’t shy away from the ugly side of mental illness and I do have some coping mechanisms that can help me get out and about, but I cannot help but think even these are adding to the problem.